riot-ci/RIOT/tests/pkg_edhoc_c/README.md

 INFO:root: - OSCORE salt   : b'\x87\xf9J\xf7\x82Tq\xa3'
 ```

-Congratulations you have performed an EDHOC handshake form your HOST to
+Congratulations you have performed an EDHOC handshake fo your HOST to
 a RIOT node running as the initiator and responder.
 In all cases you can
 now derive symmetric encryption keys from the shared master secret, in this
 case a shell command `initiator/responder oscore` is available that derives